Thinking Like an Ancestor Retreat, Bahia

 What to Expect

 Salvador is alive with beauty, power, and an ineffable energy.
-Consistently, Black people who visit feel something awakened and at home in them.
-It is a powerful anchor for our work.
-But what's even more powerful is the orientation we bring to it — not as ordinary tourists, but as conscious students absorbed in noticing, reflection, and integration.
-Every street, every conversation, every meal becomes part of your learning.
+Consistently, those who visit feel something awakened and at home in them.
+It is a powerful anchor for our journey.
+Expect to expand the way you think about your identity, your role, and how you influence the world around you.

 It takes a village.